tobconsultingfl-rgb/tob-accounts-api/README.md

 **Regular Users:**
 - Can only access data within their own tenant (from `extension_TenantId` claim)
-- Cannot specify `tenantId` query parameter
+- Cannot specify `tenantId` query parameter on accounts endpoints
+- Can only access contacts for accounts that belong to their tenant
-- Create/Update/Delete operations validated against their tenant
+- All Create/Update/Delete operations validated against their tenant

 **Super Admin:**
 - Can access data across all tenants
-- Can specify `tenantId` query parameter on GET operations
+- Can specify `tenantId` query parameter on accounts GET operations
+- Can access contacts for any account regardless of tenant
 - No tenant validation on Create/Update/Delete operations

 ### Tenant Isolation